The structure of exceptional sequences on toric varieties of Picard rank two: Some background on toric geometry

 \begin{example} Let $X=\CH_1$ be the first Hirzebruch surface, see also the picture on the left hand side of Figure~\ref{fig:Hirzebruch}.
 We consider the $\Sigma$-family $S=\{\nabla_{\!1},\, \nabla_{\!2}\}$ provided by the triangle and the quadrangle in the middle box of the polyhedral exact sequence

-Here, the red dots indicate the position of the origin in each of the polyhedra.
-Using the notation from \ssect{pic2:fan}, the leftmost polyhedron $\nabla_{\!1}\cap\nabla_{\!2}$ equals $\kU$, and the triangle $\nabla_{\!1}$ itself is just $\kV$.
+Here, the green dots indicate the position of the origin in each of the polyhedra.
+Using the notation from \ssect{pic2:fan} below, the leftmost polyhedron $\nabla_{\!1}\cap\nabla_{\!2}$ equals $\kU$, and the triangle $\nabla_{\!1}$ itself is just $\kV$.
 The sequence may be therefore translated into